-However, the looming quarterly expiration (Monday June 21st) sees the SEPTEMBER T-NOTE at a typical full point discount, back below the 132-00 area once again on the FOMC reaction.
-That should provide some comfort to the bears, yet is also a risk they can rally at some point to retest the 134-00 area if they do not remain below the 132-00 area.
+However, this Monday's quarterly expiration sees the SEPTEMBER T-NOTE at a typical full point discount, even if it recovered nicely from recent activity back below the 132-00 area once again on the FOMC fears.
+While that should provide comfort to the bears, it is also a risk they can rally at some point to retest the 134-00 area if they do not remain below 132-00.